Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 Why?

-Liquefaction, the process where normally solid ground, turns into a kind of liquid when it's under stress, caused buildings in downtown Anchorage to slide off their foundations.
+Liquefaction, the process where normally solid ground, turns into a kind of liquid when it's stressed, caused buildings in downtown Anchorage to slide off their foundations.

 The resulting damage, captured in these pictures, is a stark and graphic reminder of the intense destruction experienced by those of us who are the survivors.